Pet Health: Avoiding Summertime Hazards

 While the forest floor and meadows are nice and cool on exposed paws, streets and sidewalks can be extremely hot in the summertime heat.
 Just because a paved area is alongside a campground doesn’t mean your dog’s paws won’t get burned.
 To protect your pet, touch the street or sidewalk with your hand.
 If it’s too hot for you then it’s likely too much for your furry companion.

-Another obstacle to avoid are thorns on the trail.
+Another obstacle to avoid is thorns on the trail.
 They’re hard to spot and even harder to avoid.
-We suggest buying your pet a set of Ultra Paws dog boots.
+We suggest buying your pet a set of dog boots.
 These wonderful inventions slip onto your dog’s feet and are designed for all sorts of climates.

 Watch out for Ticks and Fleas